Kaiut FAQ - Frequently Asked Questions:

 A quiet, deep, meditative style of yoga.
 Its main emphasis is to stimulate the joints, improve circulation, and promote relaxation.
 The sequences are designed for the practitioner to develop a skill within their nervous system so that they experience their natural state of pure being, peace and ease.

 When you are new to the method, it may take a few classes until your body starts to understand this approach.
-It can feel a little weird and different from other forms of yoga.
+It can feel a little weird and different from other forms of yoga, so give it two or three classes to settle in.

 How does Kaiut work?